What led to the founding of You Gotta Believe?

 And thus was born You Gotta Believe.

-So with a group of adoptive parents and young people who aged out of care, Pat conceived of the idea of You Gotta Believe!
-The Older Child Adoption and Permanency Movement, Inc. This was envisioned as a movement to find permanent parents for teens without regard to their status as a freed child, a willing child, or even a child at all.
+Working with a group of adoptive parents and young people who aged out of care, Pat conceived of the idea of You Gotta Believe!
+The Older Child Adoption and Permanency Movement, Inc. Though initially started as a homelessness prevention program, YGB was envisioned as a movement to find permanent parents for teens without regard to their status as a freed child or even a child at all.

 Today, YGB is focused on one goal – to recruit lifetime parents for young adults, teens and tweens currently in the foster care system.
 For those who ask, “Where is Johnny going to live when Johnny gets discharged from foster care?” the answer is simple – “Right here at home with his family.”